source-lm/source-lm-extension/README.md

 <p align="center">
   <b>Bulk sources into NotebookLM, straight from the browser.</b><br>
-  JSON datasets, YouTube playlists, link lists and web pages — added as sources to your own notebook.
+  Notion pages, JSON datasets, YouTube playlists, link lists and web pages — added as sources to your own notebook.
 No downloads, no backend, no account.
 </p>

 <p align="center">